You’ve probably heard other website owners talk about how important email deliverability is.

 In WordPress, head to Plugins » Add New and search for WP Mail SMTP.
 Then, install and activate the plugin.

-You will need to set up the plugin to send form notification emails using SMTP.com, Sendinblue, Mailgun, SendGrid, Amazon SES, Gmail, Outlook, or a few other SMTPs like Yahoo and Hotmail.
+The wizard will help you link your website to an external email service provider.
+This will allow you to send form notification emails using SMTP.com, Sendinblue, Mailgun, SendGrid, Amazon SES, Gmail, Outlook, or a few other SMTPs like Yahoo and Hotmail.

 Keep in mind that you’ll need to create an account with one of these services if you don’t already have one.

-There are different steps for each mailer you’re using, so to complete setup with this plugin, check out the full guide on how to get WordPress form notifications using the WP Mail SMTP plugin.
+There are different steps for each mailer you’re using, so to complete setup with this plugin, check out the full guide on how to configure SMTP settings on your WordPress website.

 So once you’ve connected your SMTP mailer to the WP Mail SMTP plugin, you’re all good to go.
 It really is that easy to get your website’s emails sending reliably.